Google blocked Menu Bar DescriptionAITech Solutions Home Site Map Services Contact Us Networking Topics

 On the other hand, if Googlebot is detected on this network segment where the Hosting Server is connected then at

-Attn: Network Tech's: In addition to just detecting that Googlebot is present on the network segment, it is also most
+Attn Network Engineers: In addition to just detecting that Googlebot is present on the network segment, it is also

 (or virtual host) and the HTTP header contains the correct domain URL that is having the issue.
 With that infomation